Intelligent-Silicon/Call-DLL-at-Runtime-Unicode-GUID/README.md

 https://learn.microsoft.com/en-us/windows/win32/api/winbase/nf-winbase-lstrlenw

+### Demo App

-EXE doesnt need any Clarion Runtime DLL'S
+ApiUnicode.EXE compiled as a Standalone EXE so it doesnt need any Clarion Runtime DLL'S, just download and run.

-Exe will trigger a Windows Defender security alert - Behavior:Win32/DefenseEvasion.A!ml, because its not CodeSigned.
+ApiUnicode.Exe will generate a False Positive Windows Defender security alert - Behavior:Win32/DefenseEvasion.A!ml, because its not CodeSigned.